 Can The Gold Price Exceed $1,400 Sooner Rather Than Later?

-Gold started up around $10-15 per ounce gold bullionthis morning in its flirtation with $1,300 an ounce.
+Gold started up around $10-15 per ounce this morning in its flirtation with $1,300 an ounce.
 Although gold is still short of that goal, today we’re going to look ahead.
 In my opinion, it is a foregone conclusion that gold will hit $1,300 within the next quarter or so.
 The real question I’m asking today is simple: Can the price of gold go up to $1,400 - and beyond, before showing signs of slowing down?

 In order to do that, we’re going to look at two recent news sources - one suggesting that gold is, indeed, headed for $1,300 and above, and another that suggests we may be in for a leveling off of demand that will, in turn, level off the price for the yellow metal.
 Let’s see which makes a more convincing argument.